COVID-19 – Health Professionals

 The Provincial Infectious Diseases Advisory Committee on Infection Prevention and Control (PIDAC) has provided best practices for infection prevention and control in clinical office settings (pg.
 29-31), as well as best practices for environmental cleaning . (pg.
 107)

-- Info for patients
+- Guidance for Laboratories

 - Info for Health Professionals – Public Health Ontario